Flora-King/Project2/README.md

 * I got several warnings advising that a lot of my javascript code was only available in ES6 (use 'esversion:6) or Mozilla JS extensions (use moz)", when i added the JS code to JSHint for valitation.
-   * To eliminate the warnings, i added the following JS hint comment '/*jshint esversion: 6 */' at the top of the javascipt code
+   * To eliminate the warnings, i added the following comment '/*jshint esversion: 6 */' at the top of the javascipt code

 ### Unsolved bugs
 * There are no unsolved bugs